PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 ### How to make your own presets

-1. In the PSA panel click ''+ new preset''
+1. In the PSA panel click `+ new preset`.
-2. Name it
+2. Name it something memorable, avoid special characters.
-3. Modify the PSA parameters to your liking
+3. Modify the PSA parameters to your liking.
 4. Save the changes you made!

 !!! tip
      Use ''Use preset sun location'' if you want to save the suns location in the preset.
-If you dont want the preset to change your suns location then leave the box unchecked
+If you dont want the preset to change your suns location then leave the box unchecked.